 Unpatched Security Vulnerabilities

-No system is perfect; hence developers issue security patches and system updates to keep IT systems protected.
-Security teams must implement security policies with strict guidelines for software and application patches.
-These security policies must apply internally and externally for all service providers and third-party relationships.
+No software application is perfect; developers issue security patches and updates to protect IT systems.
+Security teams must implement security automation and policies with strict software and application patch guidelines.
+These security policies must apply internally and externally to all service providers and third-party relationships.

 These errors can range from misusing personal data to falling victim to a phishing attack.
-Your third-party risk assessment should evaluate each vendor’s security controls to prevent these events and to raise cybersecurity awareness within their organizational culture.
+Your third-party risk assessment should evaluate each vendor’s security controls to prevent data breaches and raise cybersecurity awareness within their organizational remote work culture.

 Malware can have different effects on your company.
 Some can remain hidden within your network while extracting information.
-Other malware can serve as a backdoor for hackers to gain privileged access to your network and execute downstream attacks.
+Other malware can be a backdoor for hackers to gain privileged access to your network and execute downstream attacks.

-Your third-party risk management program should consider the risk of these threats on your infrastructure, along with the level of protection your third-party vendors have against these threats.
+Your third-party risk management program should consider the risk of these threats on your infrastructure and the protection your third-party vendors have against these threats.

 What Are the Consequences of a Third-Party Vendor Breach?

-Data breaches can cause enormous disruption to an organization’s operations and reputation.
-Even when your business is not directly at fault for these events, the consequences are shared.
-The effects of third-party data breaches are similar to a data breach within your own organization.
+Data breaches can cause enormous disruption to an organization’s automation operations and reputation.
+The consequences are shared even when your business is not directly at fault for these events.
+The effects of third-party data breaches are similar to a data breach within your organization.

-A report from IBM and the Ponemon Institute found that the average cost of a data breach rose from $3.86 million in 2020 to $4.24 million in 2021.
-The financial harm of these events is amplified in third-party data breaches, reaching an average cost of $4.33 million.
+A report from International Business Machines (IBM) and the Ponemon Institute found that the average cost of a data breach rose from $3.86 million in 2020 to $4.24 million in 2021.
+Moreover, the financial harm of these events is amplified in third-party data breaches, reaching an average cost of $4.33 million.

 Depending on the data protection regulations governing your company, you may experience downstream legal liability for data breaches by your third parties.

-For example, when the American Medical Collection Agency (AMCA) suffered a data breach in 2019, it put its healthcare clients in non-compliance with the Health Insurance Portability and Accountability Act (HIPAA).
-This event resulted in various class action lawsuits and state investigations.
+For example, when the American Medical Collection Agency (AMCA) suffered a data breach in 2019, its healthcare clients were noncompliant with the Health Insurance Portability and Accountability Act (HIPAA).
+This event resulted in various class-action lawsuits and state investigations.

 Reduced Competitive Advantage

-Recent ransomware attacks have demonstrated the operational impact of these kinds of threats, disrupting companies’ internal processes.
-Data breaches can lead to a disruption in your supply chain, causing further inconvenience and added costs for your organization.
-The unauthorized disclosure of patents and trade secrets by a third-party vendor can cause you to lose that competitive advantage.
+Recent ransomware attacks have demonstrated the operational harm of these kinds of threats, disrupting companies’ internal processes.
+Data breaches can disrupt your supply chain, causing further inconvenience and added costs for your organization.
+A third-party vendor’s unauthorized disclosure of patents and trade secrets can cause you to lose that competitive advantage.

-When a data breach occurs, public opinion does not care if your vendor is at fault because in customers’ eyes, you are responsible for their personal data.
+When a data breach occurs, public opinion doesn’t care if your vendor is at fault because, in customers’ eyes, you are responsible for their data.
 As a result, your customers’ trust will be considerably affected if their information is exposed, either directly by you or through a third-party data breach.

 What Can We Do to Protect Our Data from Third-Party Breaches?

-To prevent these outcomes, companies must embrace a robust risk management policy and evaluate their risk landscape to determine the most effective measures to protect against these risks.
+Companies must embrace a robust risk management policy and evaluate their risk landscape to respond to data breaches and protect against them.
 Following these best practices is imperative to assure you are working with third parties that take cybersecurity seriously.